nathanks/googledomainsddns/README.md

-# README #

 # Google DDNS updater #

-Schedule this script to update the Google DDNS service.
-Use crontab to schedule this script.
+Schedule this script to update the IP address associated with your domain using the Google DDNS service.

 ## Requirements ##

 * cURL extension enabled.
 * cacert.pem file exists on system.
 If not, download at http://curl.haxx.se/docs/caextract.html
+* DDNS enabled for your domain on Google Domains.
+This is done using synthetic records.
+More information at https://support.google.com/domains/answer/6069273?hl=en

 ## How to Use ##